delaballe/todomvc-mithril-pouchdb/README.md

 1. Clone the repo
 2. Execute `bower install` in the repo (make sure yo install `npm`)
 3. Open `index.html`!
-4. Add some tak to your Todo List
+4. Add some Task to your Todo List
-5. Refres the page
+5. Refresh the page
-6. See your Task are persistent
+6. See your Task are now persistent

 ## TODO